Lying in state: Hawaii

+Illinois

+In March 1902, John Peter Altgeld, who worked as an attorney in Chicago after serving as governor 1893-1897, died after suffering poor health most of his life.
+Altgeld lay in state in the Chicago Public Library after which he was buried in Graceland Cemetery on the city's north side.

+On July 16, 1965, Adlai Stevenson II who served as Illinois Governor from 1949 to 1953 and Ambassador to the United Nations from January 1961 to July 1965, lay in state in the rotunda of the Illinois Capitol prior to his burial in Bloomington.
+Stevenson was also the Democratic candidate for the presidency in 1952 and 1956.

+On 19 September 2025, Jim Edgar became only the second Illinois governor since 1900 to lie in state in the Illinois Capitol.

 Kentucky

 Through 2022, 23 people have lain in state at the Kentucky Capitol building rotunda in Frankfort.
 This includes not only politicians, but also civilians.
-Kentucky-based Kentucky Fried Chicken (KFC) founder Colonel Harlan Sanders would also be among those who received the honor of lying in state in the Kentucky Capitol's rotunda following his death in 1980.
-After his death in November 2022, former Kentucky Governor and renowned restaurant business mogul John Y. Brown Jr. would also be among those who had the honor of lying in state at the Kentucky Capitol as well.
+Kentucky-based Kentucky Fried Chicken (KFC) founder Colonel Harland Sanders would also be among those who received the honor of lying in state in the Kentucky Capitol Rotunda following his death in 1980.
+After his death in November 2022, former Kentucky governor and renowned restaurant business mogul John Y. Brown Jr. would also be among those who had the honor of lying in state at the Kentucky Capitol as well.
+Former Kentucky Governor Brereton C. Jones would lie in state at the Kentucky Capitol following his death in September 2023 as well.
+On November 9, 2025, former Kentucky governor Martha Layne Collins, the state's first female governor, would lie in state at the state capitol's Old State Capital building.